Avyren-Technologies/Avy-Tracker/README.md

 - **Trend Analysis:**
   - Aggregated data helps identify patterns in employee behavior, leave utilization, and expense trends, supporting informed decision-making.

-## 👥 Role-Based Access and Responsibilities in Daily Flow
+## 👥 Role-Based Access and Responsibilities in Avy Tracker

-Daily Flow is built with a robust role-based access control system.
+Avy Tracker is built with a robust role-based access control system.
 Each role—Employee, Group Admin, Management Personnel, and Super Admin—has a specific set of responsibilities and features that allow for streamlined workforce management.
 Below is a detailed breakdown of each role along with the key functionalities they control.

 ### 1. Employee